fengs/fengs.github.com/index.md

 ![](Fig/InfiniteLoop.png)

 Welcome to my site!
 Nice to meet you here.
 I just started blogging on GitHub.
 It's so much fun.
 I used to take notes on Evernote recording procedures for later references and writing digests to summarize thoughts.
 Blogging is another way of note-taking, only focused on technical topics.
-I blog to encourage myself learn.
+I blog to encourage myself to learn.
 It also makes the infinite loop more enjoyable.

 ## One Infinite Loop
 "Weariness that wants to reach the ultimate with one leap, with a